SandwichMan5/suika3/README.md

 Games made with Suika3 are powered by `NovelML` and the `Ray` scripting platform.

-- **NovelML** ("演戯標記"): A tag-based, human-readable, extensible DSL designed specifically for visual novels.
+- **NovelML** ("演戲標記"): A tag-based, human-readable, extensible DSL designed specifically for visual novels.
 It features concise, declarative tags for seamless dialogue and scene control.
 Developers can add custom tags using `Ray`.

-- **Ray** ("光陰脚本"): The robust scripting language for Suika3.
-It utilizes a high-speed JIT compiler on desktop platforms (Sun-Ray JIT VM; codename:"諏訪武叡") and can be compiled into native binaries (Lunar-Ray AOT Compiler; codename:"少彦智叡") for production or mobile environments, alongside the interpreter (Ubi-Ray; codename "天満梅貴").
+- **Ray** ("光陰腳本"): The robust scripting language for Suika3.
+It utilizes a high-speed JIT compiler on desktop platforms (Sun-Ray JIT VM; codename "諏訪武叡") and can be compiled into native binaries (Lunar-Ray AOT Compiler; codename "少彥智叡") for production or mobile environments, alongside the interpreter (Ubi-Ray; codename "天滿梅貴").
 Ray enables you to make not only VN but also generic 2D games.

 Although Suika3 is designed as a professional tool, you are absolutely